AntonTerekhov/OrientDB-PHP/readme.markdown

 `

 Avaliable types is:
  * OrientDB::DB_TYPE_MEMORY for in memory database
  * OrientDB::DB_TYPE_LOCAL for physical database

-For difference see official [OrientDB docs] (http://code.google.com/p/orient/wiki/Concepts#Storage).
+For difference see official [OrientDB docs](http://code.google.com/p/orient/wiki/Concepts#Storage).

 _Note: this function is now slightly unstable._